 |Used as High-Level Programming languages||They are used to develop automation scripts and tools.|

 |C & C++||Used as High-Level Programming languages||They are used in writing your own code to extend the existing.|

 |Programming languages||Depending on the purpose, we use these languages for coding.|

 What is Encryption Hacking?

-Encryption helps in accessing unauthorised data with emails, bank details etc, as keeping secure communication between the two parties involved.
-This can be done via “Scrambling” the data sent from one to another person as lengthy code by making it unreadable whoever tries to access it.
+Encryption helps in accessing unauthorized data with emails, bank details, etc, as keeping secure communication between the two parties involved.
+This can be done via “Scrambling” the data sent from one to another person as lengthy code by making it unreadable to whoever tries to access it.